Digital art of three piles of boxed up belongings for move-in day

-10 Things Everyone Forgets to Pack for College
+10 Important Things Everyone Forgets to Pack for College

-When you're moving into a closet-sized space, under-packing is a common occurrence.
-Here are 10 things that you should pack for college that a lot of people often forget!
+When you're moving into a small dorm, under-packing is usually safer, but make sure you remember these 10 things a lot of college students often forget!

 College is a new experience for all incoming students.
-Freshmen have to adapt to many things, including living in a closet-sized space.
-When in this situation, over- and under-packing are extremely common.
-Whichever you choose to do, everyone will need a few key things that are left off the typical dorm room checklist.
+Freshmen have to adapt to many things, including living in closet-sized dorms with limited storage space.
+When in this situation, over- and under-packing are both extremely common.
+Whichever you do, everyone will need a few key things that are left off the typical dorm room checklist.
 These are all packing recommendations that have proven to be lifesavers in my own experience.
 In no way is it a complete list, but it’s a good place to start to have a successful college experience.

 1. Stapler